 “Help!
 S.O.S!
 Mayday!
 911!
 My fiddle leaf fig tree is dying, and I don’t know what to do!”
 By far, this is the most common distress signal we hear from readers and community members here at fiddleleaffigplant.com.

 Inevitably, the answer falls into one of four categories: environment, a disease, pests, or the caregiver’s own treatment.
 Let’s take a look at each one.

-Fiddle Leaf Fig Killer Number One: Your Tree’s Environment
+Fiddle Leaf Fig Tree Killer #1: Your Tree’s Environment

 The best houseplant strategist will read up on what a ficus lyrata needs before considering bringing one home.
 Instead, though, many of us impulsively grab one simply because they’re on the clearance rack at the local home improvement store.
 Who can resist?

 Sadly, when the tree suffers, then its new owner is apt to hop online and—often too late—seek advice.

 The most common threat to a fiddle leaf fig’s health is its environment.